-This time, known as the Exodus, was a turning point in human history for a
+This time, known as the "Great Exodus," was a turning point in human history

-number of reasons.
-Though we had learned much during our time on earth,
+for a number of reasons.
+Though we had learned much during our time on

-there were still things beyond our grasp.
-We learned to terraform planets,
+Earth, there were still things beyond our grasp.
+We learned to terraform

-making them more like the home we'd so callously destroyed.
-We learned how
+planets, making them more like the home we'd so callously destroyed.
+We

-to create artificial gravity and protect the human body during high-g
+learned how to created artificial gravity and how to protect the human body

 Try as we might, we could not develop ships capable of traveling faster than

 light.
-We theorized how to create stabile wormholes through space, a gate was
+We theorized how to create stable wormholes through space, a gate was

 needed at each end for them to work.
 So we did what we always do.
 We sent

-sent great colony ships, unimaginatively known as arks, out into the universe.
+great colony ships, unimaginatively known as "arks," out into the universe.

 Two of these managed to find suitable worlds for humans to inhabit.